How to Have Your Christmas Tree Collected

 The Streets Division performs two rounds of Christmas tree collection.

-Trees set to the curb after the second curbside collection opportunity occurs for a neighborhood will not be collected until the start of regular brush collection in March 2018.
+Trees placed to the curb after January 22 may not be collected until regular brush collection begins in the spring of 2019.

-Therefore, residents who wish to have their Christmas trees collected at the curb prior to the spring must have their tree to the curb before January 16.
+Residents who wish to have their Christmas trees collected at the curb prior to the spring must have their tree to the curb before January 22.

 What Happens if It Snows